 "When we found out there was an active shooter on campus, we were going to go and see if we could intervene. ...
 If there was something we could do, we were going to do it."

 "Luckily, we made the choice not to get involved," he told MSNBC.
 "We were quite a distance away from the actual building where it was happening, which could have opened us up to being potential targets ourselves.
-And, you know, not knowing where SWAT was on their response time, they wouldn't know who we were, and if we had our guns ready to shoot, they'd think we were the bad guys."Nine people were killed, and up to ten people were injured.
+And, you know, not knowing where SWAT was on their response time, they wouldn't know who we were, and if we had our guns ready to shoot, they'd think we were the bad guys."Nine people were killed, and up to ten people were injured, and it wasn't a gun-free zone.
 The shooting ended when the suspect shot himself to death ... not at the hands of an armed citizen.